ahlisbon/CJKmaterialProcessing/README.md

     - Date of Publication (Romanized)
     - Subject Headings

+## How the Spreadsheet(s) Works 📊
+There are to spreadsheet templates to choose from:
+- (Collection Development - Donations - Template.xslx)[https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Collection%20Development%20-%20Donation%20-%20Template.xlsm]
+- (Collection Development - Orders - Template.xslx)[https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/Collection%20Development%20-%20Orders%20-%20Template.xlsm]

 ## How the Macro Works
 The macro works in tandem with the speadsheet ((see more below)[https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/README.md#how-the-spreadsheet-works]) to present bibliographic data in a way that makes tracking library materials, either as orders or donations, or any other number of use cases, easier to manage.

 ### The Interface & Setup
-Contend pending, follow the walkthrough for now.
+Content pending, follow the walkthrough for now.

 ### Basic Walkthrough
 _Double click_ the .exe file to start the program.